Clegg333/TabletDeskAuto/README.md

 > **Notice:** This program was created with the assistance of ChatGPT-4 and Windscribe.
 All credit goes to these tools.
 The program is not malicious, but it is untested on machines other than my own. **Use at your own risk.**

-TabletDesk is a Windows utility designed to seamlessly launch Deskthing web apps in Microsoft Edge Kiosk Mode on an Android tablet used as an additional display via SpaceDesk.
-The app is ideal for turning an old Android tablet into a dedicated dashboard, such as a weather station or smart home control panel, which automatically appears on boot.
+TabletDesk is a Windows utility designed to seamlessly launch Deskthing Web apps in Microsoft Edge Kiosk Mode on an Android tablet (used as an additional display via SpaceDesk).
+The app is ideal for turning an old Android tablet into a dedicated Deskthing, automatically appearing after Windows log-on.

 ## Purpose
 - **Automatic Deskthing App Launch:** On system startup, TabletDesk waits for a SpaceDesk-connected Android tablet to be available as a secondary display, then launches your chosen Deskthing web app (such as WeatherWaves) in Edge's full-screen kiosk mode on that display.